 It is after the collapse of civilisation.
-A small handful of humans defend themselves each night from Nightwalkers, mutated former human creatures that feed on blood and shun the sunlight.
-One day, a man walks into the camp, although he has amnesia and no memory of his name or how he came to be there.
+Each night a small handful of humans defend themselves from Nightwalkers, mutated former human creatures that feed on blood and shun the sunlight.
+One day, a man walks into the camp, suffering from amnesia and with no memory of his name or how he came to be there.
 It is believed that his blood may hold the possibility of creating an antibody against the Nightwalker infection.
 Facing dwindling supplies, the man leads them to where he believes they can find more ammunition.

 The Asylum is a low-budget US company that specialises in ‘mockbusters’ – cheap films that seek to capitalise on the publicity of upcoming big-budget releases with soundalike titles.
 Various Asylum films have included the likes of Snakes on a Train (2006), Transmorphers (2007), Allan Quatermain and the Temple of Skulls (2008), The Day the Earth Stopped (2008), The 18 Year Old Virgin (2009), Paranormal Entity (2009), Battle of Los Angeles (2011), Abraham Lincoln vs. Zombies (2012), Age of the Hobbits (2012), among others.

 Road Wars was The Asylum’s response to Mad Max: Fury Road (2015) and was released to dvd ten days before its counterpart.
-It rehashes the same basics of a loner individual encountering a small community and engaged in furious races in customised vehicles against wasteland crazies in a post-holocaust setting.
+It rehashes the same basics of a loner individual encountering a small community in the aftermath of the apocalypse and engaged in furious races in customised vehicles against wasteland crazies.
 This film’s equivalent of Max (Cole Parker) even gets to drive a car that looks exactly like Max’s V8 Interceptor.

 The oddity of Road Wars is that it is a Max Max ripoff thrown together with vampires.
 It is essentially Mad Max meets I Am Legend (1954) – the original Richard Matheson book about the last man on Earth at siege from vampires, as opposed to the bastardised film versions The Omega Man (1971) or I Am Legend (2007).